twk6809/KEN_Protocol/KEN_B_protocol.md

 comments.

 The type, or "flavor", of the KEN Basic protocol can be expressed with a two digit hexadecimal number.
+This is prefaced with the protocol version.
 See below for definitions.

 ### Features Used (set bits to '1' if used)